Tomato Soup

 Storage and Reheating

 Store leftover tomato soup in an airtight container in the refrigerator for up to 3 days.
-To reheat, simply warm it on the stove or in the microwave until heated through.
-This soup can also be frozen for up to 3 months; just ensure it’s cooled completely before freezing.
+You can also freeze it for up to 3 months.
+To reheat, simply warm it on the stove over low heat, stirring occasionally.

 Cooking Mistakes